EDUCBA Logo

 • Concatenate function requires at least one argument to work.

-• From Excel 2016 or Newer Version, CONCATENATE is replaced with the CONCAT.
-The Concatenate function will still work as it is still kept for backward compatibility.
-However, we don’t it will be kept in future versions, so it is highly recommendable to use CONCAT instead of CONCATENATE.
+• From Excel 2016 or Newer Version, CONCATENATE is replaced with CONCAT.
+The Concatenate function will still work as it is kept for backward compatibility.
+However, we don’t think it will be kept in future versions, so it is highly recommendable to use CONCAT instead of CONCATENATE.

 • The result of the concatenate function is always a Text String.
-Even if you use numbers to concatenate, the result will always be in the form of a text string.
+Even if you use numbers to concatenate, the result will always be a text string.

 • In Concatenate, each cell reference needs to be listed separately; it doesn’t recognize arrays.